» Visitor Center Notice:

 » Fishing Notice:

-› Trout fishing is only allowed on Wednesdays, Saturdays and Sundays (daily for cottage guests).
+› Trout fishing is only allowed on Wednesdays, Saturdays and Sundays (daily for cottage guests) October - May.
 Reservations required.

 Come fish in crystal clear trout streams of the Dukes Creek Watershed, or hike through wildflower covered trails on the Blue Ridge Escarpment at Smithgall Woods State Park, a masterpiece of nature, reclaimed and rejuvenated from land transformed by hydraulic gold mining in the nineteenth century, and the enduring legacy of its donor Charles Smithgall.